-Customers praise SelfDecode for their personalized approach to health.
+SelfDecode boasts 4.8 of 5 stars on Trustpilot, based on 253 reviews.
+Customers praise the company for their personalized approach to health.
 One reviewer says that SelfDecode provides a completely different level of information compared to other DNA companies.

-When it comes to online reviews for GenoPalate, customers say that the results they received were very generic and even inaccurate.
+GenoPalate received 3.7 of 5 stars on Trustpilod, based on 279 reviews.
+When it comes to online reviews, customers say that the results they received were very generic and even inaccurate.
 Many reviews also complain about their customer service.

 DNAfit customers, on the other hand, say there are too many paid addons.
+The company earned 4.2 of 5 stars on Trustpilot.
 One customer complains that the recommendations provided by the company didn’t help them achieve their health goals.
 Another review says that the results didn’t give them “any groundbreaking information”.

 At first glance, it looks like Gene Food has a good rating from customers, but some more recent reviews appear to be from people who mistook the company for a food-selling place.

 Vitagene online reviews are not the most positive.
+The company is rated 2.8 of 5 stars, based on 288 reviews.
 One customer points out that the concept of the service is good, but it falls short on execution and subsequent customer service.
 They claim that the insights they received were very general and vague.

 When choosing the best DNA test for diet, there are a lot of things to consider.
 Depending on which company you choose, your DNA diet test can give you incomplete results and generic recommendations that are not based on all relevant genetic variants.